jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 MOKIT.

+### Q19: automr takes more time than manual computation?
-Q19: Is it possible that `automr` takes more (computational) time than that by manually doing multi-reference computations (by chemical intuition, manual inspection, etc) ?
+Is it possible that `automr` takes more (computational) time than that by manually doing multi-reference computations (by chemical intuition, manual inspection, etc) ?

 A19: Yes, possible.
 Note that for some small and well-studied molecules, manually doing multi-reference computations (by chemical intuition, manual inspection, etc) may take less (computational) time than `automr`.
 But for general molecules, especially with dozens/hundreds of possible active orbitals, manual inspection is tedious and sometimes chemical intuition is unreliable. `automr` aims at tackling general and complicated cases.

 Besides, to better compare the cost (of time) between the human and automatic approach, the cost of time of human operations must be taken into consideration, since the time of manual inspection and permuting orbitals (when >10 orbitals) is not negligible.

+### Q20: GKS-EDA: SCF fail
-Q20: Why does the GKS-EDA jobs fail even if I used the utility frag_guess_wfn to generate GAMESS .inp file?
+Why does the GKS-EDA jobs fail even if I used the utility frag_guess_wfn to generate GAMESS .inp file?

 A20: Try to modify 'DIIS=.F.
 SOSCF=.T.' to 'DIIS=.T.
 SOSCF=.F.' in the .inp file, and re-submit the job (remember to remove temporary files before re-submitting).

+### Q21: my computation so slow!
-Q21: Why does my computation proceed slowly?
+Why does my computation proceed slowly?
 It took a long time in HF and GVB calculations.
 Is there any acceleration techniques/tricks?

 A21: Firstly, please read Section 3.1 and 3.2 for suggestions on choosing appropriate methods and basis sets.
 Secondly, assuming your method and basis set is already reasonable, there is no trick to be used currently.
 The HF step is performed by Gaussian and it does not support RI or density fitting techniques.
 In the future version of MOKIT, users can specify PSI4 as the HF_prog, where RI is supported.
 The author jxzou will write a RI-GVB program in a year, then the GVB computation can be greatly accelerated.